 (e) A first language that is not English.

-Applications, complete with sponsorship by the requisite Educator Preparation Provider (EPP, aka college or university) are due to TSPC no later than June 21, 2021.
+Applications, complete with sponsorship by the requisite Educator Preparation Provider (EPP, aka college or university) are due to TSPC by November 22, 2021.
+Another round of scholarships will be offered mid-May 2022.
 Expenses may be backdated to July 1, 2021, through the end of the current academic year, June 30, 2022.

 Applicants must be approved or certified by the EPP in order to receive these scholarships.

 Questions may be sent to the TSPC office.
 Address inquiries to: OASPScholarship.firstname.lastname@example.org